 Your orthodontist should give you an estimate of cost during your initial consultation.
 He or she should also keep you up to date if anything changes during treatment.
 Most dental insurances do not cover orthodontic services, but it’s worth asking your orthodontist if he or she accepts any type of insurance.
-With your orthodontist’s documentation, you may also be able to get your financial needs met with a personal medical loan.
 If you can’t afford all of your care at once, the orthodontist may be able to arrange for you to spread out your treatments and pay a little at a time.

 Uses the Latest Technology